openshift/training/beta-1-setup.md

         ~/.bash_profile
         source ~/.bash_profile

-1. clone the origin git repository:
+1. Clone the origin git repository:

         cd; git clone https://github.com/openshift/origin.git

-1. build the openshift project:
+1. Build the openshift project:

         cd ~/origin/hack
         ./build-go.sh

-TODO: No, this next thing isn't correct - you don't want the pods to be reachable.
+1. Create an `osc` symlink:

+        ln -s ~/origin/_output/local/bin/linux/amd64/openshift \
+        ~/origin/_output/local/bin/linux/amd64/osc

 1. Since OpenShift doesn't yet have networking overlay support in the box, we can use CoreOS'
     [Flannel]( http://www.slideshare.net/lorispack/using-coreos-flannel-for-docker-networking )
     to handle persistent network overlay things.
-You will want to configure Flannel on subnets that will be externally routable - otherwise you won't be able to reach any of your OpenShift apps anyway.
 We are using 10.0.0.0/8 as our example.

     The first step is to build Flannel: